MorganBare/MorganBare/README.md

 - 📫 How to reach me **morganjbare@gmail.com**

-- ⚡ Fun fact **I used to get paid to jump prey animals over brightly colored sticks.**
+- ⚡ Fun fact **I used to get paid to jump prey animals over brightly colored sticks 🏇**

 - 💻 Professional Googler.